mshogren/container-minecraft-app/docs/decisions/0017-use-react-as-framework-for-app.md

-# Use react as UI framework for app
+# Use React as UI framework for app

 ## Context and Problem Statement